Exponentially Accelerated Sampling of Pauli Strings for Nonstabilizerness

 with $b=(b_1,b_{\bar1})$.
 This step is the $\mF_2$ Fourier transform on the first index of $f(b_1,b_{\bar1})$.
 Iterating over all qubits yields $(\sqrt2 H)^{\otimes N}|f\rangle=\sum_{z\in\mF_2^N}\langle\psi|P_z|\psi\rangle\,|z\rangle$, so $\{\langle\psi|P_z|\psi\rangle\}_z$ are read off from the amplitudes.
 Each application of $\sqrt2 H$ performs $\mO(2^N)$ floating-point operations, giving an overall time complexity of $\mO(N2^N)$.

-To generalize this idea to arbitrary Pauli strings, we use the standard binary labeling: any $N$-qubit Pauli can be written (up to an overall phase) as a product of $X$ and $Z$ operators, and is specified by a pair $(x,z)\in\mF_2^N\times\mF_2^N$~\cite{gottesman1998,nielsen2010},
+To generalize this idea to arbitrary Pauli strings, we use a binary labeling.
+Any $N$-qubit Pauli can be written as a product of $X$ and $Z$ operators with an overall phase, and is specified by a pair $(x,z)\in\mF_2^N\times\mF_2^N$~\cite{gottesman1998,nielsen2010},